 Download the files, and start printing!

-The 3D printing (STL) files for the medium sized bag on the photo above are downloadable for the nominal cost of $15 from MyMiniFactory.com (direct download) or from my webstore here (I will email you the files within 24 hours).
+The 3D printing (STL) files for the medium sized bag on the photo above are downloadable for the nominal cost of $15 from from my webstore here (I will email you the files within 24 hours).
 The medium sized handbag on the cover photo is approximately 230 mm by 170 mm by 80 mm (9″ by 6.5″ by 3″).
-If you want a smaller or larger size, use my webstore and specify if you want small (190 mm by 120 mm by 55 mm) or large (265 mm by 195 mm by 95 mm).
+I also have a smaller one (190 mm by 120 mm by 55 mm) and a larger one (265 mm by 195 mm by 95 mm).

 The bag is designed to be printed on a consumer grade printer in all rigid material.
 The small bag can be printed on a Creality Ender-3, the medium sized on a Prusa, and the large one on a LulzBot.